Authorities: Man killed in single-vehicle wreck in Grant County

-JAMESTOWN TOWNSHIP, Wis. -- Authorities said a man was killed in a single-vehicle wreck this morning in Grant County.
+JAMESTOWN TOWNSHIP, Wis. — Authorities said a man was killed in a single-vehicle wreck Friday morning in Grant County.

 Levi Linscheid, 24, of Highland, was traveling on U.S. 151 in Jamestown Township at 7:05 a.m., according to a release from the Grant County Sheriff’s Department.
 His vehicle traveled off the road near where Sandy Hook Road crosses under the highway.